cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Starting point for suggested therapy is implicit, nonverbal experience
 - Therapist helps patients develop awareness of their emotional experiences to build a secure attachment and promote growth.

-### Because our first relational experiences are mainly lived outside the domain of language, our crucial internalizations of early relationships register

 **Early Relationships and Internal Representations**

 - Our first relational experiences are mainly nonverbal and unconsciously internalized as representations, rules, and models.